Diabetes and HIV Aids

 HIV attacks the CD4 helper cells which are responsible for keeping us healthy, thus weakening a person’s ability to fight new infections.
 Although there are medications to slow the disease’s progress, spread to uninfected persons, and delay/prevent the onset of AIDS, victims are susceptible to other health conditions.

-Research shows that people living with HIV are up to 4 times likely to suffer from type 2 diabetes among other chronic diseases compared to those without.
+Research shows that people living with HIV are up to 4 times more likely to suffer from type 2 diabetes among other chronic diseases compared to those without.

 Although type 2 diabetes is commonly associated with lifestyle choices, age, and family history, some people living with HIV develop diabetes at younger ages even without being overweight.